scanoss/sbom-workbench/README.md

 SCANOSS Audit Workbench is multi-language enabled.
 To contribute a new language please see our [internationalization documentation](assets/i18n/README.md).

+## Contributing

+SCANOSS Audit Workbench is an open source project, and we love to receive contributions from our community.
+There are many ways to contribute.
+For more information see the [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Docs

 This project was made using Electron React Boilerplate